MJoergen/nexys4ddr/offloader/Episodes/ep04_-_Network_Protocols/README.md

 still need some way to signal that the ring buffer contains a complete and valid frame. because only then may reading from the buffer commence.

+### Buffer overflow

 A note about bandwidth.
-Whenever a buffer is used, one should consider the possibility of overflow.
+Whenever a buffer is used, one should always consider the possibility of overflow.
 Can we reach a situation, where the ring buffer is full?
 Should we check for it?
 How should we react in such a situation?

 Well, if a maximum sized frame is received, the buffer will fill up to 1518 bytes, and then reading will commence.
 However, reading from the buffer is done one byte every clock cycle, i.e. at a rate of 400 Mbit/s, whereas writing happens only at a rate of 100 MBit/s.
-Since reading is faster than writing, the buffer can never overflow.
+Since reading is faster than writing, the buffer can never overflow, unless we receive an illegally large frame (2K bytes or larger).
+However, to simplify the design I've decided to ignore this possibility completely.

 Note furthermore, that we have chosen here to require the client to always accept data.
 In other words, it is the clients responsibility to always be